Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 3+ Artificer_

     You increase the firepower of the Arcane Firearm.
-Its range increases to (100/400), its damage die increases from 1d10 to 2d6, and it gains the **:weapon-prop-heavy: Heavy** and **:weapon-prop-two-handed: Two-handed** properties.
+Its range increases to (100/400), its damage die increases from 1d10 to 2d6, and it gains the **:wp-prop-heavy: Heavy** and **:wp-prop-two-handed: Two-handed** properties.

     ---